porat-ah/assignment_3_oop/README.md

 The project was created on Python interpreter version 3.8.

-## Grpahs:
+## GUI:
-### this is the graph of the file A4 in the folder "data" :
+### Visualization of A4 file in the "data" folder:
 ![A4](https://github.com/porat-ah/assignment_3_oop/blob/main/src/A4.png)

-### this is the graph of comparison java, python, networkx on the runtime for the function 'shortest path' :
+### Comparison of Java, Python, NetworkX on the runtime for the function "shortest path" :
 ![shortest path](https://github.com/porat-ah/assignment_3_oop/blob/main/comparison/shortest_path.png)

 ## Downloading and running.